johnnyhuy/afterpay-code-challenge/README.md

 Here are my additional changes I may or may not get to do.
 The end goal of this setup is to host a simple web server, but I want to see what alternative ways I can approach this on top of the code challenge.

+- [ ] Build a staging and production environment
+- [ ] Use Ansible Vault to seal secrets like SSH keys
+- [ ] Use a [pull based solution on Ansible](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#ansible-pull) to pull changes from this repo to deploy the application
-- Use a locked down IAM user to deploy this stack - instead of my personal admin account
+- [ ] Use a locked down IAM user to deploy this stack - instead of my personal admin account
-- Add this into a CI/CD pipeline
+- [ ] Add this into a CI/CD pipeline
-- PR based infrastructure deployments - [Atlantis](https://www.runatlantis.io/)
+- [ ] PR based infrastructure deployments - [Atlantis](https://www.runatlantis.io/)
-- Enable HTTPS on the web server and add a redirect route on port 80
+- [ ] Enable HTTPS on the web server and add a redirect route on port 80
-- Provision this in a container environment like EKS - *because I fucken love Kubernetes*
+- [ ] Provision this in a container environment like EKS - *because I fucken love [Kubernetes](https://kubernetes.io/)*

 ## Assessment criteria